Microservice-API-Patterns/MDSL-Specification/docs/generators/graphql.md

 }
 ```

-In addition, we have to create a `codegen.yml` file to configure the code generator:
+In addition, create a `codegen.yml` file to configure the code generator:

 ```yml
 schema: src/main/resources/schema.graphql